 – You agree to follow all BC liquor laws and regulations.

-- You, or a member of your event team, wedding party or other responsible family or friend obtains a Special Event Permit for the event.
+- You, or a member of your event team, or other responsible family or friend obtains a Special Event Permit for the event.
 We recommend starting this process a minimum one month prior to your event.
 Note that UBC RCMP won’t approve any permits within 14 days of the event.

 - Your caterer or professional bartending vendor manages the service of the alcohol during the event.
 These vendors can also help you with glassware, mix and additional bar rentals that may be needed.